deeecent/propcorn/README.md

 ## Solution

-Propcorn is a micro sponsorship good where developers can propose and fund fixes for GitHub issues.
+Propcorn is a micro-funding public good where developers can propose and fund fixes for GitHub issues.
 Here’s how it work:

 - A developer finds an interesting issue on GitHub and creates a proposal on the platform, linking it to the issue and setting a price tag.
 - The developer shares this proposal via social media, encouraging others to sponsor the fix or feature with cryptocurrency.